MD-Meheraf-Hossan-Nishat/Tourism-Management-System/README.md

 • Create comprehensive documentation for developers and end-users.

 Throughout these stages, communication with stakeholders and continuous testing are crucial for a successful Tourism Management System mobile application.
+Assignment of S/W Proiect Proposal for SE.

+###Submitted By
+Name : MD Meheraf Hossan Nishat
+Student ID: 2002021

+###Submitted To
+Pankaj Bhowmik
+Lecturer
+Department of CSE,
+HSTU

+###Date of Submission
+20 January,2024